warden-protocol/wardenprotocol/docs/developer-docs/docs/build-a-keychain/operate-a-keychain/create-a-keychain.md

 To become a **Keychain operator**, you need to create and configure a Keychain entity on-chain, as shown in this guide.
 To interact with the chain,  you'll use [node commands](/operate-a-node/node-commands).

-You can either run a [local chain](/operate-a-node/run-a-local-chain) to test your configuration or interact with [Buenavista testnet](/operate-a-node/chiado-testnet/join-chiado).
+You can either run a [local chain](/operate-a-node/run-a-local-chain) to test your configuration or interact with [Chiado testnet](/operate-a-node/chiado-testnet/join-chiado).
 In the provided code snippets, you'll find tabs with different versions of node commands.

 :::tip
 You can skip this guide and test a preconfigured Keychain.
 Just run a local node using our [`just` script](/operate-a-node/run-a-local-chain#option-1-run-a-just-script) and [start fulfilling requests](fulfill-requests-from-cli).